jameelalsalam/GitGithubWorkshop/01-setup.md

 Follow approach [here](http://happygitwithr.com/credential-caching.html)

-If you selected the defaults when installting Git, then you are using the [Git credential manager for windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/wiki/How-the-Git-Credential-Managers-works) to cache your passwords.
+If you selected the defaults when installing Git, then you are using the [Git credential manager for windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/wiki/How-the-Git-Credential-Managers-works) to cache your passwords.
 This is a Git feature provided by Microsoft and works by storing saved passwords in the regular Windows store based on url.

 Because the Windows credential store works on url, you can't cache credentials for two different accounts for the same url (e.g., if you have both work and personal Github accounts).
 If you need to delete stored credentials, you can go to: